 Michele measures success in conversations around the food plate by people who are willing to reach out to help make their cause matter.

 (Shortened bio for promotional use)

 Michele Payn, CSP, connects the people and science of food and farming as principal of Cause Matters Corp.
 She is known for being a community catalyst, a passionate advocate for global agriculture - and antagonizing people into action.
 Michele has worked with farmers in more than 25 countries, raised over $5 million in sponsorships for the National FFA Foundation and founded AgChat and FoodChat on Twitter.
-She is the author of three books: Food Bullying, a #1 best seller; Food Truths from Farm to Table, an IPPY bronze medal winner; No More Food Fights!; and hosts the Food Bullying Podcast.
+She is the author of three books: Food Bullying, a #1 best seller & IPPY gold medalist; Food Truths from Farm to Table, an IPPY bronze medal winner; No More Food Fights!; and hosts the Food Bullying Podcast.
 Michele's degrees are in Agricultural Communications and Animal Science from Michigan State University.
 She has earned the Certified Speaking Professional designation, awarded to less than 10% of professional speakers globally.
 She resides with her 'city slicker' husband and cow-loving daughter on a small farm in central Indiana.
 She enjoys Registered Holsteins, the MSU Spartans, and making memories with friends around the table.
 Michele connects conversations around the food plate at www.causematters.com and socially through @mpaynspeaker.

 Connect with Michele today!

 Contact Michele to learn more about her speaking, training, livestreaming, or consulting.
 Let her create something unique for your meeting.